agl-alexglopez/heap-allocator-workshop/README.md

 #### How to Use the Sandbox

-- All allocators have been prepended with the word `sandbox_` and have been compiled to our `build/rel/` folder.
+- All allocators have been prepended with the word `sandbox_` and have been compiled to our `build/rel/` or `build/deb/` folder.
   - `sandbox_rbtree_clrs`, `sandbox_rbtree_unified`, `sandbox_splaytree_topdown`, etc.
 - The rest is up to you.
 Design whatever program you would like.